[Introduction] Building the Linux kernel

 Let's change the build settings

-Now that the tools are ready, we want to tweak the kernel settings.
-There are several ways to change the settings.
+Now that the tools are ready, we'd like to start tweaking the kernel settings, but there are several ways to change them.

-While it is possible to change the settings by directly editing the ".config" file, this is a bit of a pain, so this time we will use a setting method called "menuconfig," which allows you to change the settings by selecting them from a menu.
+You can change them by directly editing the ".config" file, but that's a lot of work, so this time we'll use a setting method called "menuconfig" that allows you to change settings by selecting from a menu.

 Now, go to the source directory and run the necessary commands